Products

 • Facial bone structure

-If you visit a new dentist, you'll probably undergo a dental X-ray on your first visit to the dentist's office.
+If you visit a new doctor, you’ll probably undergo a dental X-ray on your first visit.
 This helps them improve the quality of their dental practice and provide you with personalized oral care.

 gloved hands holding teeth xray and hand scaler

-Two main types of X-rays are used in dentistry: intraoral X-rays and extraoral X-rays.
+The two main types of X-rays in dentistry are intraoral and extraoral X-rays.
 Intraoral X-rays refer to when the X-ray film is in the mouth.
 Extraoral X-rays have a film outside the mouth.

 What are Intraoral X-rays?

 Intraoral X-rays are the more popular of the two types of dental X-rays.
-Intraoral X-rays offer a lot of detail about the teeth.
+Intraoral X-rays offer much detail about the teeth.

-Dentists can use intraoral X-rays to do the following:
+Dentists use intraoral X-rays to do the following:

 • Find cavities